Constella Arts – Inspire! Virtual/Live Educational Performances and Workshops

 Exciting news about our partnership with CultureNet!

-Here is an excerpt from a blog post: “Virtual assemblies” build from more than a decade of research and combine narrative-driven short films with live interaction for a pandemic-proof classroom guest experience.
+“Virtual assemblies” build from more than a decade of research and combine narrative-driven short films with live interaction for a pandemic-proof classroom guest experience.
 But here’s the twist…the live element features the very renowned artist that the students learned about through the short film, a programming choice that maximizes engagement by allowing students to learn about a person’s story and struggles before receiving the opportunity to ask them questions.
 Programming has been particularly appropriate during Black History Month, as pianist Michelle Cann spreads an inspirational message about breaking stereotypes in the traditional world of classical music.
 This “breaking stereotypes” virtual program is offered to both in-classroom students and those who are at home. “

 Read more about it HERE

 Coming soon in partnership with CultureNet, “Remote Renaissance” – A fun, new way to learn music essentials for ages 6 and up.
 Stay tuned for more details.

 Generously Supported in part by: